 This is a makeover of the previous article on divergent bar chart.
 So, why re-do this chart?
 What is it different from the previous one?
 I know those are the questions lingering in your mind.
-The perfect response would be, this new amendment helps interpret this chart well, especially when difference between metrics being compared is small.
+The perfect response would be, this new amendment helps interpret this chart better, especially when difference between metrics being compared is small.

 Divergent bar chart helps users compare a dimension against two measures.
 But you’ll note that, when the existing different between these measure fields being compared is small, the visual difference can be lost.
 Therefore, this article introduces proportional comparison aspect to help interpreting data in such scenarios.
 This is enabled by plotting the maximum value of the two fields being compared.

 I will be using data on Superstores, to compare Sales for East & West Region for different product Sub-Category’s.

 Therefore, here is my calculations for the two measure fields I will be using.

 Using the previous article’s procedure, I will create a simple divergent bar chart, shown below.

 Useful: Learn how to create a simple divergent bar chart in Tableau

 Next, I will need to create a Level of Detail (LOD) calculation to help select the maximum Total Sales between East & West Region for each product Sub-Category.